This hybrid dog is a great companion and doesn’t do well being left alone but is suitable for apartments or houses with backyards!

 There are a few minor concerns when it comes to the health of your Schneagle, like epilepsy and progressive retinal atrophy (PRA), but some conditions must be taken into account more than others.
 For example, intervertebral disc disease, which is the most common spinal disease in dogs, can lead to dehydration, bladder issues, and paralysis in certain cases.
 Epilepsy in dogs can be genetic or brought about by a hard fall or blow to the head but, in many cases, this condition can be controlled by medication that can be provided by a veterinarian.
 Both conditions are important, but epilepsy is more easily managed than intervertebral disc disease.

 A few eye issues may come up, as well.
-Glaucoma occurs when an imbalance in production and drainage of fluid in the eye (aqueous humor) causes a buildup of fluid that increases eye pressure to unhealthy levels.
+Glaucoma occurs when an imbalance in the production and drainage of fluid in the eye (aqueous humor) causes a buildup of fluid that increases eye pressure to unhealthy levels.
 The increased pressure can cause the destruction of the retina and optic disk (the spot where the optic nerve enters the eye).
-“Cherry eye” is a prolapsed gland of the nictitans.
-This occurs after a tear gland in a dog’s third eyelid becomes inflamed and, while it is usually not extremely painful, sometimes a dog will rub at it as if it were itchy.
+“Cherry eye” is a prolapsed nictitan gland.
+This occurs after a tear gland in a dog’s third eyelid becomes irritated and, though it isn’t intensely painful, sometimes schnealges will scratch it with their paws as if they were itching.

 Overall, the schneagle has a long lifespan and will likely not have many health issues.
 However, in sum, the most common health issues with Schneagles are: